-Travel nurses care for patients using diagnoses, evaluations and assessments.
-As a travel nurse, you’ll find yourself caring for patients as part of the team of permanent staff.
+The travel nurse job description includes caring for patients using diagnoses, evaluations, and assessments, much like standard nurses.
+You may be required to visit patients in their home if they are not mobile.
+As a travel nurse, you’ll find yourself caring for patients as part of the team of permanent staff, despite your temporary role.
 In fact, when your contract ends, many of your co-workers might be surprised to learn you weren’t a permanent employee!

-While all of these things should be considered, the national average annual salary of a travel nurse is $68,000, according to Payscale.
+While all of these things should be considered, the national average annual salary of a travel nurse is about $75,000, according to Payscale.

 Travel nursing has many advantages, including being able to work with people from all different walks of life and explore parts of the country you may have never seen.
 While it may seem daunting to interview for a new position every couple of months and move to a new city, there are many travel nurse agencies that can help smooth the process.

-1. Earn your degree.
 If you’re wondering how to be a travel nurse, you should know that travel nurses have the same credentials as any nurse; so earning a degree in nursing would be the first step to becoming a travel nurse.
-Programs such as the Bachelor of Science in Nursing degree offered at Gwynedd Mercy University are traditional undergraduate degree programs in which you can enroll immediately after high school.
+Programs, such as the Bachelor of Science in Nursing degree, offered at Gwynedd Mercy University are traditional undergraduate degree programs in which you can enroll immediately after high school.

 However, if you already hold a bachelor’s degree in another field and are interested in how to become a travel nurse, you can earn a degree such as GMercyU’s Accelerated Bachelor of Science in Nursing degree, which is an intensive full-time 15-month program.